-If these groups succeed with their aims then it would spell the end of the ornamental fish-keeping hobby.
+If these groups succeed with their aims then it would spell the end of the tropical fish-keeping hobby.
 All aquarium species, including fish, corals and other invertebrates like shrimp and snails, are ‘exotic’ – whether captive bred or not.
-And if there are no fish there’s no trade or hobby – fish account for only a percentage of sales for the industry but without them there’s no need for tanks, filters, food, medicines, plants etc. It would decimate the ornamental fish-keeping hobby and the livelihoods the hobby supports.
+And if there are no fish then there’s no trade or hobby – fish account for only a percentage of sales for the industry but without them there’s no need for tanks, filters, food, medicines, plants etc. It would decimate the tropical fish-keeping hobby and the livelihoods the hobby supports.

 What we are doing